opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 Controlling Several Function Curves at the Same Time
 ----------------------------------------------------
-It is possible to control the keys and the interpolations of all the function curves visualized in the Function Editor by using widgets available in a horizontal strip at the top of the Graph Editor area, below the frame ruler.
+It is possible to control the keys and the interpolations of all the function curves visualized in the Function Editor by using widgets available in a horizontal strip at the top of the Function Curve Editor area, below the frame ruler.

 This allows you to define keys and control the interpolation speed for different curves at the same time, such as a camera truck and pan, or a special FX transformation and a pegbar movement.

-With respect to keys, a key point is visible in the strip for each key point defined for any curve visible in the graph editor; a line connects the key points for all the frames where there is a transformation going on.
+With respect to keys, a key point is visible in the strip for each key point defined for any curve visible in the Function Curve Editor; a line connects the key points for all the frames where there is a transformation going on.
 The key point can be moved, automatically moving the key points it refers to; in case the key point refers to key points at the same frame in several curves, all the key points will move along.

 With respect to interpolation, if all the visible curves have a key at the same specific frame, and the segment on the side of the key has the same ease in / ease out value or the same speed in / speed out horizontal component, a marker will be visible in the strip on the side of the key points.
 The marker shaped as an opening square bracket is for the segment on the right of the key point, the one shaped like a closing square bracket is for the segment on the left of the key point.
 The markers can be moved, automatically changing the ease in / ease out value or the speed in / speed out of all the segments they refer to.